zpainter/iassist/content/about/regional-report-2003-2004-europe.md

-Their advice of the first commission (in September 2003) pointed towards a solution in which Steinmetz Archive and the Historical Data Archive would merge, and the Research Council\'s Statistical Agency would stay at the council.
+Their advice of the first commission (in September 2003) pointed towards a solution in which Steinmetz Archive and the Historical Data Archive would merge, and the Research Council's Statistical Agency would stay at the council.
 This would imply missing the opportunity to merge the Scientific Agency, the Steinmetz, and the Historical Data Archive into ONE strong and substantial office.
 Fortunately the Royal Academy decided